mspraggs/pyQCD/README.md

 * Eigen C++ matrix library, version 3.1.3 or greater;
 * numpy version 1.7 or greater;
 * scipy version 0.12 or greater;
-* OpenMP (version 3), required for parallel updates, but not essential.
+* OpenMP (version 3), required for parallel updates, but not essential;
-* py.test for Python testing
+* py.test for Python testing;
+* Python Sphinx to build the docs.

 pyQCD is capable of using CUDA capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
 If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the